 - Incarnates - Text by Steve Bowers

 Virtual entities that have been installed into a physical, biological body.

 - Infomorph - Text by Anders Sandberg in his Transhuman Terminology

-An uploaded intelligence, or information entity, which resides in a virtuality environment.
+An uploaded intelligence, or information entity, that resides in a virtuality environment.